 Featuring Boost Light—the brand’s lightest ever foam—the Sub2 marked the beginning of adidas’ ambitious plans to set further records and help athletes break new ground in long-distance running.

 With BOOST turning five, adidas released the BOOST Anniversary Pack featuring an update on the original Energy BOOST, a new redesigned Energy BOOST fresh for 2018 and a limited edition UltraBOOST.
 Each pair in the BOOST Anniversary Pack used the latest BOOST technology, offering more energy return than ever before, and an updated torsion system that moves with the foot for a smoother landing and midfoot support.
 The original black and yellow Energy BOOST colorway was used across the pack.

 The updated UltraBOOST and UltraBOOST X consolidate all the best features of previous UltraBOOST models.
 These new adidas designs have been created to push the boundaries of athletic performance and provide the ultimate running experience.

 The new UltraBOOST features ventilation holes, a new PrimeKnit composition with reduced stretch, and a high-tech Fit Counter enabling free achilles movement.
 The UltraBOOST X, made for women, utilises learnings from the UltraBOOST Uncaged and the adizero Sub2.
 The cage and support features are on the inside for a sleeker aesthetic, it has an Adaptive Arch which allows the PrimeKnit Upper to mould to the foot, and a 3D Sculpted Heel Counter.
 Both silhouettes are, of course, powered by BOOST soles.

-You can soon shop on Highsnobiety
+You can now shop on Highsnobiety

 To stay up to date with all our drops, sign up for our Shop Newsletter